-This is a blog of my daily life as a wife and mother of seven children.....homeschooled and now homeschooling.....with a passion for photography, politics, writing, and natural living.
+This is a blog of my daily life as a wife and mother of eight kids.....homeschooled and now homeschooling.....with a passion for photography, politics, writing, and natural living.
 I strive each day to live a life pleasing to my Savior and pray that my children will as well.
 I invite you to join me as I live this abundantly blessed life with all of the ups and downs...and of course lots of pictures and politics!

 Today in my series on "large family organization", I decided to re-post something that I wrote a while back about organizing the large family.
 I use color coding in many areas of life and it just seems to make things easier and bring a little more peace into the home.